-The first link I clicked on was to the WP Codex on Embeds, which I figured would have all the information I needed.
+The first link we clicked on was to the WP Codex on Embeds, which we figured would have all the information we needed.

-All it mentions is oEmbed video links, which isn’t what I was looking for.
+All Google mentioned during our research, were the oEmbed video links, which isn’t what we were looking for.

-I was eventually led to the Video Shortcode WP Codex page.
-If you search for just “WordPress Video” you’ll find the link to this page, but most of the other search terms I entered did not lead me there.
+We were eventually led to the Video Shortcode WP Codex page.
+If you search for just “WordPress Video” you’ll find the link to this page, but most of the other search terms we entered did not lead us there.

 Reading over the Codex for the video shortcode shows you what the shortcode looks like, and the different parameters that can be added to it, which was useful.

-My next step was to upload the video to the media library.
-The video I was going to be using was a 93mb .mkv file.
-I clicked on “Add New”, chose my file, clicked upload, only to see an error message that the file was too large.
+Our next step was to upload the video to the media library.
+The video we were going to be using was a 93mb .mkv file.
+We clicked on “Add New”, chose the file, clicked upload, only to see an error message that the file was too large.

 FTP it is!

-As long as your video file is a supported type (mp4, m4v, webm, ogv, wmv, flv), you’ll be able to use the within a post editor.
+As long as your video file is a supported type (mp4, m4v, webm, ogv, wmv, flv), you’ll be able to use the either the “Add Media” button within a post editor.
 Using this will add the shortcode right into the content.
 However, it doesn’t give you any of the parameter options that are available within the shortcode.
 You’ll have to refer to the codex for a full list of these.

 The shortcode has the ability to list fallback versions of the video, incase the device someone is using cannot use the default type (which is the first source you list).
 You must have each of these video file types on your server, though they don’t all need to be added to the media library for the shortcode to display them.